DSC09998 (1).JPG

 Honoring the Resilience of Survivors Worldwide and Mobilizing for Justice and Accountablility

-The year 2024 marks the 10th anniversary of the Yazidi Genocide, a somber milestone that calls for reflection, remembrance, and action.
-In light of the anniversary, Nadia Murad and Nadia’s Initiative are undertaking the creation of a mobile memorial dedicated to survivors worldwide.
+The year 2024 marked the 10th anniversary of the Yazidi Genocide, a somber milestone that calls for reflection, remembrance, and action.
+In light of the anniversary, Nadia Murad and Nadia’s Initiative undertook the creation of a mobile memorial dedicated to survivors worldwide.
 The purpose of this memorial is to raise awareness about the plight of survivors of conflict-related sexual violence, and to serve as a catalyst for justice and accountability.
-The memorial, a life-sized sculpture of a mother and her children bound with the scales of justice, is scheduled to be completed by the summer of 2024 and will become a focal point for Nadia’s global advocacy on behalf of survivors.
-The official title of the memorial will be unveiled after the memorial is completed.
+The memorial, a life-sized sculpture of a mother and her children bound with the scales of justice, was completed in June 2024 and has become a focal point for Nadia’s global advocacy on behalf of survivors.
+The official title of the sculpture is “Mother & Justice.”

-The sculpture is inspired by the first Yazidi survivor who won a trial against a member of ISIS, an important example of holding perpetrators accountable for their crimes.
-While the memorial will highlight the harrowing story of a Yazidi survivor, it will be dedicated to survivors worldwide, standing as a testament to their resilience and serving as a powerful tool for advocacy on their behalf.
+The mobile memorial is inspired by the first Yazidi survivor who won a trial against a member of ISIS, an important example of holding perpetrators accountable for their crimes.
+While the memorial highlights the harrowing story of a Yazidi survivor, it is dedicated to survivors worldwide, standing as a testament to their resilience and serving as a powerful tool for advocacy on their behalf.

 The purpose of this memorial is to raise awareness about